flatironinstitute/sciware/34_PyPackaging/main.md

 packages = ["SciwarePackage"]
 ```

-This states the tools to use to bundle up your code (`setuptools` here).
+Specifies the tool that bundles your code (i.e. `setuptools`)

-Then we have another config block for the `setuptools` tool.
+We have another config block for the `setuptools` tool.

 (`pyproject.toml` collects most tools' config into the same file)